jessikadias/flashcard-pro/README.md

 Although I already had prior experience with **Laravel**, this was my first time working with **Livewire** and **Alpine.js**.

 I really enjoyed working with Livewire and being able to use a single language for both the front-end and back-end.
 Development felt natural and moved at a good pace, which was great.
-Since the project had a simple scope, I didn’t run into the kinds of challenges that might come up in a large-scale application — but it was still a very valuable learning experience.
+Since the project had a simple scope, I didn't run into the kinds of challenges that might come up in a large-scale application — but it was still a very valuable learning experience.

 I used Alpine.js in a few specific UI controls, such as toggling the navigation menu and notifications, and I found it to be a good fit for lightweight, dynamic interfaces.

 ### 🧭 Onboarding Tutorial with Vue.js

 As part of the challenge, I wanted to build a feature using **Vue**.
-Although I didn’t have prior experience with Vue in production, I’m very familiar with similar concepts from working with **Angular (2+)** and **React**, so I saw this as a good opportunity to explore the framework through this feature.
+Although I didn't have prior experience with Vue in production, I'm very familiar with similar concepts from working with **Angular (2+)** and **React**, so I saw this as a good opportunity to explore the framework through this feature.

 This functionality required a multi-step flow with transitions, conditional rendering, and client-side state management.
-It also needed to be integrated with the backend to store a flag in the database indicating whether the user had already seen the tutorial, so it wouldn’t be shown again on future logins.
+It also needed to be integrated with the backend to store a flag in the database indicating whether the user had already seen the tutorial, so it wouldn't be shown again on future logins.

 ### ✅ Authorization: Laravel Policies